TitashSinha/100Hires-portfolio-project/README.md

 #### LinkedIn Posts

 LinkedIn posts were collected using Perplexity's web search capabilities to locate recent posts from each expert's LinkedIn profile.
 Every post was then manually opened, verified, and copied verbatim — not summarized or paraphrased.
 Direct scraping was avoided as LinkedIn prohibits automated data extraction under its Terms of Service.
 Posts were then manually vetted for relevance — only posts directly covering AI search, GEO, AEO, content strategy, or AI content production workflows were retained.
 Off-topic posts (personal news, generic marketing advice, product launches unrelated to SEO) were discarded.
+Each post file includes a research note annotation explaining what specific insight the post contributes and which playbook chapter it supports.

 #### YouTube Transcripts